sbcshop/PiFinger/README.md

 |  OLED SCL            |    GPIO3  (SCL)         |
 |  BUZZER              |    GPIO13               |

-Note: First registered fingerprint will act as administrator Fingerprint, You have to confirm admin fingerprint before running registration command.
+Note: First registered fingerprint will act as administrator Fingerprint, You have to confirm admin fingerprint before running any command once registered fingerprint.
 Else device will stay in compare mode.

-### Enable I2C and Serial Interface for Raspberry Pi
+### Enable I2C and Serial Interface for Raspberry Pi (Not required in case of windows)

  Open a terminal and run the following commands to enable I2C and Serial：